truemped/truemped.github.io/content/posts/mgmt/buy-vs-build/index.md

 {{< tweet swardley 1550514919530934273 >}}

+How does this all translate into a buy versus build decision?
 Capabilities that exist and are easy to get access to are nothing you would want to build yourself.
 _Cloud Computing_ is giving access to data centers for everyone and you are likely much better off not building a data center before writing code.
 The same is true for project planning _products_ that are easy to use and buy.